eppl-erau-db/amigo_ros2/README.md

 ## Post-Reboot and/or Post-Startup Procedure

 We have made it such that the container continues to run and automatically starts up on boot, so that the dependencies do not need to be re-installed every time you run the container.
 However, Keep in mind that you still need an internet connection.

+### Launch a Terminal
-To open the container again:
+To open a terminal in the container:

 ```bash
 docker exec -it isaac_ros_dev-aarch64-container /bin/bash